Kabir08/SWEBench-verified-mini/README.md

 #    else:
 #        arch = "x86_64"
 # and replace with always selecting x86_64 or arm64
-    arch = "x86_64"  # Always use x86_64 regardless of platform; chose x86_64 because that's recommended in the official repo despite having an M2 chip.
+    arch = "x86_64"  # Always use x86_64 regardless of platform; I chose x86_64 because that's recommended in the official repo despite having an M2 chip.
 #    arch = "arm64"  # Always use arm64 regardless of platform
 ```